secretstartups/handbook/people-group/learning-and-development/Organizational-Change-Management/index.html.md

 - Implementing a new succession planning process (i.e. Performance/Potential Matrix)
 - Rolling out a 360 review process for all team members to use
 - Updating our total rewards policies (i.e. updating our [compensation calculator](/handbook/total-rewards/compensation/compensation-calculator/calculator/), iterating on benefits plans, etc.)
-- Changing a hot button policy (i.e. discretionary bonus criteria requiring additional requirements)
+- Changing a hot button policy (i.e. discretionary bonus criteria requiring additional requirements, changes to compensation plans)
 - Implementing a new system or tool for all team members that some may see as contentious (i.e. Endpoint Management software,etc.)
 - Enabling team members to effectively use new tools to improve their job at the time of release (i.e. Culture AMP, Learning Management System, etc.)
 - Other examples